 Our lab is part of the Faculty of Science at QUT.
-It brings together academic staff and postdoctoral research fellows in the areas of human-computer interaction, co-design, inclusive technology, virtual and augmented reality, digital games and interaction design.
+It brings together academic staff, postdoctoral research fellows and research students in the areas of human-computer interaction, co-design, inclusive technology, virtual and augmented reality, digital games and interaction design.

 We collaborate closely with researchers in the ARC Centre of Excellence for the Digital Child and in the Centre for Data Science.
 We all work closely with community groups and partner organisations to better understand the intersection between digital technologies and wellbeing.